![]() |

 RB Racing LSR 2-1 exhaust systems use either one or two slip joints depending on the model.
 We suggest you put a coating of Permatex 598B ULTRA BLACK in the slip joint.
 None of our slip joints use any clamps because then they wouldn't be slip joints anymore.
 The inner pipe gets hotter that the outer pipe and they grow into each other and form a tight seal.
 The 598B is a non hardening gasket material and will prevent any leakage from condensation that forms in the pipe and, with the usual carbon particles, will actually seal better over time.
 It also makes the pipes easy to take apart later on.
 Get a tube before you install your RB racing exhaust system.

-All RB Racing LSR exhaust systems come standard with a machined and heliarced oxygen sensor boss just below your front exhaust port.
+All RB Racing LSR exhaust systems come standard with a machined and heliarced 18mm oxygen sensor boss just below your front exhaust port for carbureted models.
 This port is designed to accept and oxygen sensor (18mm x 1.5mm) which will allow you to use our RSR Air/Fuel Ratio Meter to tune and monitor in real-time your air/fuel ratio.
-Also, if you really wish to get 55mpg and kick ass, our RSR Fuel Injection's closed-loop heated O-Sensor will plug directly into this port.
+Fuel injected models use our Dual Gauge.

-We have a lot more people looking for durable black finishes and we think we have the best finishes on the market.
+We have a lot more people looking for durable ceramic finishes and we think we have the best finishes on the market.
 In the late 70's and early 80's we tried all sorts of coatings and paints and even used porcelain on some of our products in the late 1980's.
-The newer ceramic finishes are tougher and we use both polished silver and semi-gloss black to complement our usual chrome offerings.
-The newest black finish is a dual coat process that gives additional protection against scratches and nicks and is .008" thick, providing two barriers against corrosion.
+The newer ceramic finishes are tougher and we use both Polished Silver Ceramic and Ceramic Black to complement our usual chrome offerings.
+The newest "Double Coat" Black finish is a double coat process that gives additional protection against scratches and nicks, providing two barriers against corrosion...Silver then Black on top of it.

 In 27 years we have tried all sorts of black finishes: Kal Gard, VHT, Techline, and others.
-We also in the mid 1980's we even tried porcelain for awhile.
+We also, in the mid 1980's, even tried porcelain for awhile.
 It chipped and the heat distorted the parts.
-Most finishes will not survive over a long period unless they have a base coat to cushion rock strikes and scratches.
+Most finishes will not survive over a long period unless they have a base coat to cushion rock strikes, moisture and scratches.
 The surface has to be perfectly prepared and most applications can fail if run too soon at elevated temperatures as they are typically baked at 450 to 500 deg F whereas the cure takes place at around 750 deg F. Lower temperatures will not cure the resins and they will fail once the bike is run.
-To get around this dilemma we have found the best solution is a 2500 Deg F Ceramic cushion base coat and a secondary Black Semi-Gloss finish on top of this.
+To get around this dilemma for Black Finishes we have found the best solution is a Silver Ceramic cushion base coat and a secondary Black Semi-Gloss finish on top of this.

-The Semi-Gloss black finish can be cleaned with soap and water and scuff marks can be removed with Mother's Aluminum and Magnesium Polish.
+The Silver Ceramic finishes can be cleaned with soap and water and scuff marks can be removed with Mother's Aluminum and Magnesium Polish.

 800 Horsepower LSR 2-1 Slash Cut